 8. Centennial Olympic Park.

-Atlanta hosted 1996 Summer Olympic Games.
-Despite the tragic Centennial Olympic Park's bombing on July 27 that killed 1 and injured 111, the games was a success for Atlanta - both economical and reputational.
+Atlanta hosted the 1996 Summer Olympic Games.
+Despite the tragic Centennial Olympic Park bombing on July 27 that killed 1 and injured 111, the games were a success for Atlanta - both economical and reputational.

-Centennial Olympic Park is the access point to World of Coca Cola, Georgia Aquarium, Centre of Civil and Human Rights and CNN Studio Tours.
+Centennial Olympic Park is the access point to the World of Coca-Cola, Georgia Aquarium, Centre of Civil and Human Rights and CNN Studio Tours.

-Giant sun-powered generators installed at the parking lot.
+Giant sun-powered generators are installed in the parking lot.

 9. Atlanta Airport.